hoichunlaw/berkeley-w251/hw11/README.md

 - second layer: 8, 16, 128, 256, 512 nodes with activation relu or tanh
 - final layer: linear or softmax
 - epsilon decay: 0.995, 0.99, 0.9
-- training termination condition: 200 or 220
+- training termination condition: average reward of last 100 training at 200 or 220

 ### Did you try any other changes that made things better or worse?